 14.1.2 not use any Confidential Information for any purpose other than for the performance of its obligations under the Contract.

-14.2 Any Confidential Information may be disclosed by the Party to whom it is disclosed or to whose attention it comes (the “Recipient”) to:
+14.2 Any Confidential Information may be disclosed to another Party or to whose attention it comes (the “Recipient”) to:

 14.2.1 any court, governmental or other authority or regulatory body (including, without limitation, the FCA);

 14.2.2 any employees, agents, consultants or sub-contractors of the Recipient; or

 14.2.3 the provider of Platform services (or any replacement provider of Platform services), and any authorised agent acting for either of them from time to time in relation to the matters with which the Contract is concerned,

 to such extent only as is necessary for the purposes contemplated by the Contract, or as is required by law, and subject in each case to the Recipient using its reasonable endeavours to ensure that the person to whom it discloses Confidential Information keeps the same confidential.

 14.3 Subject to Condition 14.2, any Confidential Information may be used by the Recipient for any purpose, or disclosed by the Recipient to any other person, to the extent only that:

 14.3.1 it is at the Commencement Date, or thereafter becomes, public knowledge through no fault of the Recipient (provided that in doing so the Recipient shall not disclose any Confidential Information which is not public knowledge); or